pagkly/Zed/Investopedia3/Payout.md

 ## Understanding Payout

-In terms of financial securities, such as annuities and [dividends](https://www.investopedia.com/ask/answers/which-option-better-mutual-fund-growth-option-dividend-reinvestment-option/), payouts refer to the amounts received at given points in time.
-For example, in the case of an [annuity](https://www.investopedia.com/terms/a/annuity.asp), payouts are made to the annuitant at regular intervals, such as monthly or quarterly.
+In terms of financial securities, such as annuities and [[dividends]](https://www.investopedia.com/ask/answers/which-option-better-mutual-fund-growth-option-dividend-reinvestment-option/), payouts refer to the amounts received at given points in time.
+For example, in the case of an [[annuity]](https://www.investopedia.com/terms/a/annuity.asp), payouts are made to the annuitant at regular intervals, such as monthly or quarterly.

 ## Payout Ratio as a Measure of Distribution

 There are two main ways that companies can distribute earnings to investors: dividends and share buybacks.
-With dividends, payouts are made by corporations to their investors and can be in the form of [cash dividends](https://www.investopedia.com/terms/c/cashdividend.asp) or [stock dividends](https://www.investopedia.com/terms/s/stockdividend.asp).
-The [payout ratio](https://www.investopedia.com/terms/p/payoutratio.asp) is the percentage rate of income the company pays out to investors in the form of distributions.
+With dividends, payouts are made by corporations to their investors and can be in the form of [[cash dividends]](https://www.investopedia.com/terms/c/cashdividend.asp) or [[stock dividends]](https://www.investopedia.com/terms/s/stockdividend.asp).
+The [[payout ratio]](https://www.investopedia.com/terms/p/payoutratio.asp) is the percentage rate of income the company pays out to investors in the form of distributions.
 Some payout ratios include both dividends and share buybacks, while others only include dividends.

 For example, a payout ratio of 20% means the company pays out 20% of company distributions.
 If company A has $10 million in net income, it pays out $2 million to shareholders.
 Growth companies and newly formed companies tend to have low payout ratios.
 Investors in these companies rely more on share price appreciation for returns than dividends and share buybacks.